triggermesh/docs/docs/get-started/quickstart.md

 # Quickstart

-This quickstart will take you through the fastest and easiest way to start using events with TriggerMesh's command line interface, `tmctl`. `tmctl` makes it easy to create, configure and run a TriggerMesh Broker on any machine that has Docker.
+This quickstart will take you through the fastest and easiest way to start using events with TriggerMesh's command line interface, `tmctl`. `tmctl` makes it easy to create, configure and run TriggerMesh on any machine that has Docker.

-We'll go through a simple hello world example, and you can expand from there.
-By the end of this quickstart, you will have created the flow shown below, in which we capture events from a text generator service, transform them and route them to a browser-based event viewer called TriggerMesh Console.
+By the end of this quickstart you will have done the following:

+1. captured events an external service by polling it over HTTP.
+It generates text that will be used as the event payload.
+2. Transformed the event by adding a new attribute to it
+3. Routed the event to an external Target: the TriggerMesh Console
+4. Throughout the quickstart, you'll monitor everything happening inside the Broker with the `watch`command

 ![](../assets/images/quickstart/quickstart-diagram.png)

-!!! info "Prerequisites"
+!!! tip "Docker required"

     Please make sure you are able to run docker containers on your machine before proceeding.